Human nature affects poor buy and sell decisions

 How is this possible?
 How can investors who are motivated to earn a good return have investments perform so significantly below the average return of the market in which they invest?
 This is a serious problem.

 The problem is not the investments; it is the investors.
 We need to understand investors as human beings is needed in order to explain their dismal investment performance.
-Behavioral finance has taught us that most people are very poor at investing because of the normal human tendencies of fear and greed.
+Behavioural finance has taught us that most people are very poor at investing because of the normal human tendencies of fear and greed.

 People wait for the stock market to appreciate in value until the “greed” factor kicks in.
 Then they want to participate in the rising market.
 Then after the stock market value declines, the same investor is overcome by fear and sells to avoid further loss.